Manaka-Saito/unit1/Project/main.md

 ## Success Criteria

 1. The notepad should accept user input to perform basic operations (storing memo).
+   **[Issue Tackled]**: **: "postit notes which are visible to all employees"

 2. The notepad should give appropriate feedback.

 3. If the user enters the secret code ("hello123"), the program will change modes and act as a password manager.
+[Issue Tackled]
+    The main concern of my client at the moment is the multiple passwords

 4. In password manager mode, the user should be able to:
    - Add a password (for example, for a website).
    - View the stored passwords (only if they re-enter the secret code).

 5. Save passwords permanently and securely.

 6. Use the terminal to interact with the user.